sourcehut-mirrors/chawan/doc/api.md

 pager (i.e. browser chrome).
 It is accessible as `globalThis.pager`, or simply `pager`.

-Note that there is a quirk of questionable value, where accessing properties that do not exist on the pager will dispatch those to the current buffer (`pager.buffer`).
-So if you see e.g. `pager.url`, that is actually equivalent to `pager.buffer.url`, because `Pager` has no `url` getter.
+Note that there is a quirk of questionable value where some (but not all) functions defined on `Buffer` are also defined on `Pager`.
+For example, `pager.url` dispatches to `buffer.url`.
+This quirk is deprecated and may be removed in the future; users are encouraged to use the `buffer` variable directly.

 Following properties (functions/getters) are defined by `Pager`:

-`load(url = pager.buffer.url)`
+`load(url = buffer.url)`
 : Opens a prompt to load a resource, with `url` pre-filled.

 `loadSubmit(url)`